-Punch down the dough, and separate it into two sections.
-This makes it easier to work with.
-Roll one section out as well as you can, until it’s about half an inch thick.
+Punch down the dough and divide it in two, to make it easier to work with.
+Roll out one section at a time until it’s about half an inch thick.
 It’s very springy and fun to form this dough, so don’t worry about it too much.
-Cut out the rolls in circles using a biscuit cutter, a glass, whatever, although an actual biscuit cutter makes nice, sharp edges.
+Cut out the rolls in circles using a biscuit cutter or a glass, although an actual biscuit cutter makes nice, sharp edges.

 As you cut each circle, form it into a roll and place it on the baking sheet.
 To form the roll, spread a little bit of softened butter along half of the circle, then simply fold each circle in half.
 They are not fancy looking rolls by any means, just puffy little half circles sitting on the baking sheet.
 But if you tuck them together (not tight, but touching), they will share their drippy butter centers a little bit and end up fluffy and soft.

-After they are all tucked together, let them rise another 1-2 hours.
-I loosely lay plastic wrap over the top to keep them from drying out, although this dough is so rich that you probably don’t need to.
+After they are all tucked together, let them rise another 1-2 hours, loosely covered in plastic wrap to keep them from drying out.

-When they are looking ready, bake them in a 400 degree oven for 12-15 minutes.
+When they look ready, bake them in a 400 degree oven for 12-15 minutes.

 Remove from the oven and immediately take them off the pan (and the parchment).
 Cool, then eat with more butter, today or the next day, either way they are just as good.
 They freeze well too!